rpecuch/kids-rx-info/README.md

 ### Future Development

 This application was built in two weeks, with our development team spending one week on the provider login and one week on the patient login.
-Because each login was built to meet the requirements of a different class project, different technologies were used in each.
-In the coming weeks a comprehensive application will be set up that combines both the provider and patient login.
+It is not optimized for display on all devices.
+No future development is intended beyond adjusting to updates of dependencies.

 ## Table of Contents